What is Zingo?

 Why hasn’t my score changed?

-Scores are updated approximately every 10 days so you should see progress in 10-20 days.
-If your score has not changed, it could be because the payment information added to your profile isn’t significant enough to impact it.
-Adding non-reported rental data should, however, have a positive impact on your credit score.
+Credit reports are updated approximately every 10 days.
+If your score has not changed, it could be because your rental payment information isn’t significant enough to affect your score.

 What if the data reported from Zingo is inaccurate or contains errors?